 Hours of Research in Minutes

 “With 7,500 residential units, as well as commercial and public structures, Daniel Island is an immense undertaking,” said Bill McKenzie, vice president of development at The Daniel Island Company.
 “With geothinQ, we’re making smarter decisions with real-time data about how quickly different development types are moving off the market.
-From inventory tracking and management to
+From inventory tracking and management to the development of future phases and amenities, Daniel Island’s deployment of the geothinQ application makes them a pioneer of harnessing GIS data for development processes in the Charleston area.

 The development team behind Daniel Island is now using geothinQ for planning, project management, budgeting and scheduling for its latest project as well – Carnes Crossroads.